kragen/derctuo/virtual-machine-setup.md

 `kvm` is the command installed by the `qemu-kvm` package which is just equivalent to `qemu-system-x86_64 -enable-kvm`.
-(Older versions of `qemu-kvm` were actually a separate branch of QEMU I think, but it's still more convenient to invoke it this way.)
+(Older versions of `qemu-kvm` were actually a separate branch of QEMU I think, but it’s still more convenient to invoke it this way.)

 At first I made the mistake of making the disk too small; Ubuntu 20.04